Loans from $50,000 to $500,000 for UBC Vancouver faculty members to help in the purchase of a primary residence in Metro Vancouver.

 - qualify for a first mortgage loan amount through a participating financial institution unless they have sufficient funds to complete the purchase without one.

 The property must be:

-The PIRL is a UBC-funded low-interest and interest-only loan for a period of 15 years.
+The PIRL is a UBC-funded low-interest and interest-payment-only loan for a period of 15 years.
 Loan amounts vary from $50,000 and up to $500,000 in rare and exeptional cases.
-The loan can be activatated within 10 years of approval.
+The loan must be activatated within 10 years of approval, or in cases of recruitment, within 10 years of appointment.
 Once the loan is activated, the borrower will make monthly interest payments to UBC through regular payroll deductions.
 No principal payments are made throughout the loan period.

 The initial loan annual interest rate is set at the time the money is advanced for a five-year term, and reset at the start of the two subsequent five-year terms.
 If the CRA prescribed interest rate decreases during any five-year term, UBC will charge the newer lower interest rate.
 If it increases, UBC will continue to charge the initial lower interest rate for the term.